TISAX vs 23 NYCRR 500

 Key Components

-- VDA ISA catalog with 70+ controls across 7 groups: policy, organization, personnel, physical security, access, cryptography, operations.
+- VDA ISA catalog (v6.x) with comprehensive controls across key domains: policy, organization, personnel, physical security, access, cryptography, operations.

 - Automotive extensions for prototype protection, data protection modules.